 In 2008, Pétroles Global, a retail gasoline operator, was charged with conspiracy to fix gasoline prices, contrary to section 45 of the Competition Act.
 As part of its defence, the company argued that the offence had been committed without the knowledge of its senior officers and, therefore, did not give rise to criminal liability on its part.
-Nevertheless, in 2012, the accused corporation was tried by the Court of Québec (see our previous publication on this decision) and was found guilty by the Québec Superior Court in 2013 (leave to appeal to the Québec Court of Appeal granted).
+Nevertheless, in 2012, the accused corporation was tried by the Court of Québec and was found guilty by the Québec Superior Court in 2013 (leave to appeal to the Québec Court of Appeal granted).